mauricio-gamboa/phone-catalog/README.md

-# Phone Catalog Application Showing
+# Phone Catalog Application

-This a web application that displays a phone catalog.
-It's based in Angular 4 and ngrx for reacting programming, it also uses Mongo as the data base platform.
+This is a web application that displays a phone catalog.
+It's based in Angular 4 and Ngrx for reacting programming, it also uses Mongo as the data base platform.

-It assumes that you already have Node.js, NPM and Mongo installed in your system.

 TODO: Add images

 ## Instructions to run the application

+Note: These instructions assume that you already have Node.js, NPM and Mongo installed in your system.

 ### Create data base

-* Run `mongoimport --db phoneCatalogDB --collection phones --file PATH_TO_PROJECT/phone-catalog-app/server/data/phones.json` in the terminal (change the PATH_TO_PROJECT section to your own path to the project).
+* Run `mongoimport --db phoneCatalogDB --collection phones --file PATH_TO_PROJECT/phone-catalog/server/data/phones.json` in the terminal (change the PATH_TO_PROJECT section to your own path to the project).
 This command creates the mongo data base and imports the data from `phones.json`.
 * Run `mongod` to start the mongo server.

 ### Start the server

-* Run `cd phone-catalog-app` to get into the app's folder.
+* Navigate to the `phone-catalog` folder in your terminal.
 * Run `cd server` to get into the server's folder.
 * Run `npm install` to install the dependencies.
 * Run `npm start` to start the server.